-The number of shares of our common stock to be outstanding after this offering is based on 2,024,270 shares of our common stock outstanding as of June 2, 2023, assumes no exercise of the underwriters' over-allotment option, and assumes that the shares of Series F Preferred Stock sold in the offering have been converted, but does not include, as of such date:
+The number of shares of our common stock to be outstanding after this offering is based on 2,024,270 shares of our common stock outstanding as of May 5, 2023, assumes no exercise of the underwriters' over-allotment option, and assumes that the shares of Series F Preferred Stock sold in the offering have been converted, but does not include, as of such date:

-- 202,126 shares of common stock issuable upon exercise of options outstanding under our 2005 and 2014 Equity Incentive Plans, at a weightedaverage exercise price of approximately \$17.43 per share; - 67,250 shares of common stock granted through a restricted stock award subject to release under our 2005 and 2014 Equity Incentive Plans; - 1,613,483 shares of our common stock issuable upon the exercise of outstanding warrants to purchase shares of our common stock with a weighted-average exercise price of \$16.33 per share; - 23,927 shares of common stock reserved for future issuance under our 2014 Equity Incentive Plan; - 191 shares of common stock reserved for future issuance under our 2014 Employee Stock Purchase Plan; - 52 shares of common stock issuable upon the conversion of outstanding shares of Series D Convertible Preferred Stock; - 5,000,000 shares of common stock issuable upon the exercise of Class C Warrants to be issued to investors in this offering at an exercise price of \$1.10 per share; and - 5,000,000 shares of common stock issuable upon the exercise of Class D Warrants to be issued to investors in this offering at an initial exercise price of \$1.10 per share.
+- 211,578 shares of common stock issuable upon exercise of options outstanding under our 2005 and 2014 Equity Incentive Plans, at a weighted-average exercise price of approximately \$17.01 per share; - 70,550 shares of common stock granted through a restricted stock award subject to release under our 2005 and 2014 Equity Incentive Plans, at a weighted-average exercise price of approximately \$0 per share. - 1,613,483 shares of our common stock issuable upon the exercise of outstanding warrants to purchase shares of our common stock with a weighted-average exercise price of \$42.17 per share; - 11,175 shares of common stock reserved for future issuance under our 2014 Equity Incentive Plan; - 191 shares of common stock reserved for future issuance under our 2014 Employee Stock Purchase Plan; - · 52 shares of common stock issuable upon the conversion of outstanding shares of Series D Convertible Preferred Stock; and - shares of common stock issuable upon the exercise of warrants to be issued to investors in this offering at an exercise price of \$ per share.